Urobobros/SimpleWhpDemo/readme.md

 ## Firmware
 A legacy x86 computer system would load firmware data from its NVRAM (Non-Volatile RAM).
 The firmware would provide some functions to the bootloaders to invoke. \
 This demo project includes a tiny BIOS image.
-When the VM starts it jumps to the firmware entry point at `F000:FFF0`.
+After the image is loaded the host patches the CPU reset vector (`FFFF0h`) with a far jump to the firmware start (`F000:0000`).
 The firmware installs an Interrupt Vector Table and implements handlers for services such as `INT 10h` for text output and `INT 13h` for disk reads.
 Real‑mode programs rely on these services to print messages or cleanly terminate.
 To build the firmware, go to the test cases directory and execute:
 ```bat
 nasm ivt.asm -o ivt.fw -l ivt.lst